-Real-Time Visibility and Monitoring
+The cloud journey

-The Cloud journey The cloud has become essential to modernizing IT and enabling digital initiatives for organizations large and small.
-As such, organizations are taking on the cloud journey, looking to accelerate innovation, increase efficiency and optimize IT spend.
-Cloud migrations typically start by lifting and shifting existing workloads to the cloud.
-However, merely shifting applications and data from onpremises infrastructure to cloud platforms in a bulk cloud migration does not unlock the full potential of the cloud.
-Companies also need to refactor their applications, for example, by leveraging managed cloud services such as Google Cloud Datastore instead of maintaining their own NoSQL database.
-Furthermore, as companies mature in their cloud journey and re-architect their applications to microservices as well as embrace modern infrastructure such as containers, Kubernetes and serverless functions, they stand to gain more benefits.
-While the cloud provides agility, efficient scalability and resilience, it also introduces operational complexity.
-Let's look at an effective framework for monitoring modern infrastructure and services in Google Cloud with Splunk Infrastructure Monitoring.
+The cloud has become essential to modernizing IT and enabling digital initiatives for organizations large and small.
+Organizations are in the midst of their cloud journey and seek to accelerate innovation, increase efficiency, and optimize IT spend.

+Cloud migration typically starts by "lifting and shifting" existing workloads to the cloud.
+However, merely shifting applications and data from on-premises infrastructure to cloud platforms in a bulk cloud migration does not unlock the full potential of the cloud.
+Companies also need to refactor their applications, for example, by leveraging managed cloud services such as Amazon DynamoDB instead of maintaining their own NoSQL database.
-Lift and shift

-Primarily using Cloud IaaS

-DynamoDB, SaaS

-More modular, but dependent app components

-Re-architect / cloud-native

-Cloud first architecture

-Loosely coupled microservices, and serverless functions
+re-architect their applications to microservices as well as embrace modern infrastructure such as containers, Kubernetes and serverless functions, they stand to gain more benefits.

+While the cloud provides agility, efficient scalability, and resilience, it also adds new operational considerations.
+In this e-book, we will show an effective framework for monitoring modern infrastructure and services in AWS environments with Splunk Infrastructure Monitoring.

-What's changed in the cloud and why traditional monitoring approaches no longer work As organizations continue on their journey towards being cloud-native, the volume of operational data they must deal with is significantly greater and more difficult to process.
+What's changed in the cloud and why traditional approaches to monitoring no longer work

+As organizations continue their journey towards cloud-native, the volume of operational data they must deal with is significantly greater and more difficult to process.
 Cloud enables practically unlimited scalability with elastic and automatic provisioning of resources.
 However, the elastic nature of modern infrastructure also means that the individual components are often ephemeral and dynamic.

 Ephemeral infrastructure and the distributed nature of cloud applications exponentially increase the cardinality of performance metrics as well.
 Frequent application releases add to the complexity of troubleshooting.
-Traditional monitoring tools cannot make sense of data coming from disparate sources in real time, leading to higher mean-time-to-detect (MTTD) and mean-time-to-resolution (MTTR).
-End users' expectations have never been higher.
-Applications need to provide a flawless end-user experience irrespective of the pressures placed on the system by varying load, sudden changes in traffic patterns or other variables associated with scaling across devices and geographies.
-According to a recent study by Akamai, a 100-millisecond increase in latency can reduce conversion rates by 7%.1 Companies often fall short if they retrofit traditional monitoring tools and strategies in modern cloud environments.
-What they need is real-time observability to gain insights on how their entire system is performing before the end user is affected.
+Traditional monitoring tools cannot make sense of data coming from disparate sources in real-time, leading to higher mean-time-to-detect and mean-time-to-resolution.

+End-users' expectations have never been higher.
+Applications need to provide a flawless end-user experience irrespective of the pressures placed on the system by varying load, sudden changes in traffic patterns, or other variables associated with scaling across devices and geographies.
+According to a recent study by Akamai, a 100-millisecond increase in latency can reduce conversion rates by 7 percent.
+Companies often fall short if they retrofit traditional monitoring tools and strategies in modern cloud environments.
+What they need is real-time observability to gain insights on how their entire system is performing before the end-user is affected.